kimatata/embeded-testing-guide/guide/docs/how-to-break-dependency/mock.md

 # Replacing with Mocks

-Mocks are a type of double that replaces DOC.
+Mocks are a type of double that replaces collaborator.
 Unlike dummies or spies, you don't need to create mocks yourself; they are provided by testing frameworks.
 If you're using GoogleTest, you can take advantage of GoogleMock.

 Mocks differ from dummies that are used just for linking.
 They allow you to specify the expected behavior.